 - Calculation of environmental benefits such as CO2 reduced

-- Cost sharing of compost services is possible until funds last or until the program concludes on May 31, 2014
+- 50/50 cost sharing of compost services is possible until early June 2014

 Who We Are Seeking

 We are looking for businesses and institutions that are interested in participating in a commercial compost program and need technical assistance or resources for compost related supplies.

 Eligibility is based upon location and amount of food scraps generated.
 If you’re interested in signing up, go HERE to complete an interest assessment.